ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Trace Flag: 10204**<br />
 Function: Disables merge/recompress during columnstore index reorganization.
 In SQL Server 2016, when a columnstore index is reorganized, there is new functionality to automatically merge any small compressed rowgroups into larger compressed rowgroups, as well as recompressing any rowgroups that have a large number of deleted rows.
-Note: Trace flag 10204 does not apply to column store indexes which are created on memory-optimized tables.<br />
+**Note: Trace flag 10204 does not apply to column store indexes which are created on memory-optimized tables.**<br />
+Link: [MSDN ms188396]<br />
+Scope: global or session

+**Trace Flag: 10306**<br />
+Function: Enables creation of additional indexes on internal memory-optimized staging temporal table, beside the default one.
+If you have specific query pattern that includes columns which are not covered by the default index you may consider adding additional ones.<br />
+**Note: System-versioned temporal tables for Memory-Optimized Tables are designed to provide high transactional throughput.
+Please be aware that creating additional indexes may introduce overhead for DML operations that update or delete rows in the current table.
+With the additional indexes you should aim to find the right balance between performance of temporal queries and additional DML overhead.**<br />
-Link: [MSDN ms188396]
+Link: [MSDN ms188396]<br />
+Scope: global or session

 [MSDN ms188396]:https://msdn.microsoft.com/en-us/library/ms188396.aspx